edguy3/AsteriskCliSkill/README.md

     in /etc/asterisk/manager.d/pi.conf
-    ; Each user has a section labeled with the username ; so this is the section for the user named "pi" which must match filename [pi]
+    ; Each user has a section labeled with the username ; so this is the section for the user named "pi" which should  match filename [pi]
     secret = superSecret                ; change this item. deny=0.0.0.0/0.0.0.0